deerishi/MLPTrain/README.md

 # MLPTrain

-This is the implementation of a MLP/FeedForward Neural Network using DeepLearnig4j
+This is the implementation of a MLP/FeedForward Neural Network using DeepLearnig4j  on RGB Images